Grand Valley State Lakers football

-Early history
+History

 1970s

 Grand Valley State College, as it was known at the time, launched its football program with a junior varsity schedule in 1970 and became a varsity sport in 1971.
 Robert "Rip" Collins, a successful high school coach at Grand Rapids Ottawa Hills High School, became the program's first head coach.
 In their first two seasons, the Lakers did not even have a home field or stadium to host games.
 They played the third game of their inaugural season at Soldier Field versus University of Illinois-Chicago Circle.
 The Lakers lost the game 27–7.
 Success didn't come quickly for the Lakers as it took almost three years for them to win their first football game.
 Coach Collins was unable to get the program off to a successful start after going 0–13 and being outscored 534–58 in 1971 and 1972.

 E. James Harkema took over as head coach in January 1973, coming to GVSU from Northern Illinois where he was an offensive backfield coach.
 Also awaiting Harkema was a brand new football field constructed in 1972 which featured the first "Prescription Athletic Turf" (PAT) football playing surface in the country.

 1974 marked the first conference play for Grand Valley with the forming of the Great Lakes Intercollegiate Athletic Conference.
 GVSU went 6–3 and finished third in that inaugural year.
 Offensive guard Ron Stallard became the second individual Laker honored as he was awarded NAIA AAHM status at the end of the season.

 1976 would be the year Grand Valley would receive national attention.
 The game that put Grand Valley on the map was the season finale against Northern Michigan University.
 The Wildcats came into Allendale as the defending NCAA Division II National Champions, boasting an 18-game winning streak, ranked No. 1 in Division II and fresh off an 82–7 win over University of Nebraska-Omaha.
 And, as they were the team which ended the Lakers chances from going to the NAIA National Playoffs the year prior.
 GVSU was seeking some payback on their home field.
 The Lakers, playing 21 seniors built up a 24–0 lead and went on to shock the Wildcats 31–14 before a large crowd, which included many top recruits.
 Winning this game allowed Grand Valley to sign many top All-State players which started the program's push to national attention.